Constraining the rotating Simpson-Visser spacetime from the observed quasi-periodic oscillations in black holes: Constraining the model parameters using the MCMC method

 Note that, except for RPM with source GRO J1655-40, $\log \mathcal{L}_{L}=0$.
 We use the publicly available code \emph{emcee}\cite{Foreman-Mackey:2012any,foreman2013emcee} for our work where we consider 64 chains and in each chain we draw 20,000 samples for each of the four model parameters based on the prior information, thereby ensuring a thorough investigation of the multidimensional parameter space.
 We have also tested the convergence of MCMC using the Gelman-Rubin convergence criterion $R$.
 We have calculated $R$ corresponding to each model parameter, when a given model was tested with the HFQPO data of a particular source, and noted that $0.99\lesssim R\lesssim 1.1$, for every model parameter corresponding to each BH.

-In what follows, we present the corner plots which we have obtained from the MCMC simulation for all the six BH sources.
+In what follows, we present the corner plots (\ref{GROcorner}-\ref{XTE2-corner}) which we have obtained from the MCMC simulation for all the six BH sources.
 The 1-$\sigma$, 2-$\sigma$ and 3-$\sigma$ confidence intervals for the posterior distributions of the model parameters are represented by the shaded regions.
-For a particular source, we have presented the corner plots for only those models where 1-$\sigma$ bounds on $\beta$ could be given, based on our earlier grid-search method (\ref{PRM2}-\ref{TDM2}).
-For the remaining models, the likelihood function is not sufficiently sensitive to the metric parameters and hence $\beta$ and $a$ cannot be well constrained, in agreement with our earlier grid-search analysis.
-After all the corner plots for a given source is shown, a table summarizing the results related to the best fit parameters both from the MCMC and the grid search method is given.
+For a particular source, we have obtained the corner plots for only those models where 1-$\sigma$ bounds on $\beta$ could be given, based on our earlier grid-search method (\ref{PRM2}-\ref{TDM2}). {\bf However, for brevity, we provide only a few representative corner plots for each source.
+After the corner plots are presented for each source, a table summarizing the results related to the best-fit model parameters both from the MCMC and the grid search method is given.} For the remaining models, the likelihood function is not sufficiently sensitive to the metric parameters and hence $\beta$ and $a$ cannot be well constrained, in agreement with our earlier grid-search analysis.

 From the tables one may note that the results obtained from both the methods are consistent specially when grid search method is able to give a tight bound within 1-$\sigma$ (e.g., GRO J1655-40 with models like RPM, PRM and KRM1).
 For sources where tight constraints on $\beta$ are not established by the grid-search method, we sometimes get a moderate deviation of result.
 This is due to the insensitivity of the likelihood function or $\chi^2$ on the metric parameters ($\beta$, a) for some black hole sources with respect to certain models.
 We can also see this insensitivity in the $\chi^2$ vs $\beta$ plots presented in the previous section.
-Overall, the results associated with the grid search and MCMC methods are in agreement. \\
+Overall, the results associated with the grid search and MCMC methods are in agreement.

 In \ref{GROT}, we present the constraints on the regularisation parameter, spin and mass for the source GRO J1655-40 from different HFQPO models.
 Only seven models out of eleven are presented in \ref{GROT} as they rule out certain range of $\beta$ outside the $3-\sigma$ confidence interval.
 From the table we note that the tightest constrain on $\beta$ is established by the KRM1, followed by the RPM and the PRM.
 For these models, the parameter estimates based on the grid-search and the MCMC methods are completely in agreement.
 For the remaining four models (FRM1, KRM2, NADO1 and NADO2), the $\beta$ estimates from the two methods exhibit variation although they agree within 1-$\sigma$ (this may be attributed to the insensitivity of the likelihood function on $\beta$ evident from the plots in the previous section).
 However, the spin and mass estimates are consistent.
 This indicates that the results obtained are robust.